cefriel/coney/README.md

 The repository contains a docker-compose file to build and deploy the entire project.
 Each submodule contains its own Dockerfile to build the related Docker image.

 A utility script is added to the repository to handle common commands.
+Check line endings before running it on Windows.

 ```
 $ ./coney.sh help